MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 4. In the Customer Class Setup window, choose Save to save the information.

+> [!NOTE]
-*Deleting the customer class also deletes Intrastat information.*
+> Deleting the customer class also deletes Intrastat information.

 ### Setting up customer class default posting accounts